7Cedars/loyal-customer-engagement-v2/README.md

     - [x] Minting Gifts.
     - [x] Creating points voucher.
     - [x] Redeeming gifts.
+- [x] Foundry: fix account abstraction flow - it was not actually tested yet.
-- [ ] Foundry: fix selected execution of account abstraction
+- [WIP] Foundry: fix selected execution of account abstraction
-  - [ ] This is the hardest part still to be done.
-But should be possible.
+  - [x] This is the hardest part still to be done.
+But should be possible. -- solved main issue.
+Just have to implement through function.
 - [ ] Vendor app: Implement basic Cypress tests
 - [ ] Customer app: Implement basic Cypress tests
 - [ ] Vendor & customer app: Implement settings (keep as limited as possible)